 (CSI Pacific) provides programs and services to athletes and coaches to ensure they have every advantage to win medals for Canada.
 From performance planning, biomechanical analysis, physiology and sport nutrition to strength and conditioning, athletic therapy, mental performance consultation and massage therapy, B.C.-based athletes and coaches have all the help they need to represent British Columbia and Canada on the world stage.
 Pacific Sport Regional Centres bring these programs and services to regional athletes and coaches in the Fraser Valley, Northern B.C., Okanagan, Interior B.C. and Vancouver Island.

 The B.C.
-Government funds the Aboriginal Sport, Recreation and Physical Activity Partners Council to deliver sport programs and services for the aboriginal population.
-The Partners Council assembles Aboriginal Team BC to compete at the North American Indigenous Games held every three years in North American communities.
+Government funds the Indigenous Sport, Physical Activity and Recreation Council to deliver sport programs and services for the aboriginal population.
+The Council assembles Aboriginal Team BC to compete at the North American Indigenous Games held every three years in North American communities.
 Here, more than 5,000 athletes and cultural performers compete/perform in traditional and non-traditional First Nations sports and cultural activities.

 The National Coaching Certification Program (NCCP) provides training and certification for coaches in the “competition stream” of sport.
 These coaches usually have previous coaching experience and tend to work with athletes over the long term to improve performance, often in preparation for provincial, national, and international competitions.
 The NCCP in B.C. is administered by Coaches viaSport .
 The B.C.
 Government supports coaching through funding to Coaches viaSport, provincial sport organizations, Canadian Sport Institute Pacific and Pacific Sport regional centres to help ensure athletes have access to high-level coaching services.